Gwinnett County and Walton County DUI Defense Attorneys

-Your Legal Advocate and Spokesperson
+Your Legal Advocate & Spokesperson

-The first mistake to avoid if you are picked up for driving under the influence is to talk to the police.
+The first mistake to avoid if you are arrested for driving under the influence is to talk to the police.
 Be polite, give them your name and driver's license, but do not discuss your case with them unless you have a lawyer present.
 Let us speak on your behalf and handle all the details in building a strong DUI defense.

 • Up to a $1,000 fine